ubikingenierie/ulp-observability-plugin/README.md

 # ULP OBSERVABILITY PLUGIN

-Ulp observability plugin est une extension pour Jmeter qui va permettre d'afficher des metriques plus détaillées sur des tests de charge (implémentées et exécutées par Jmeter)
+Ulp observability plugin is an extension for Jmeter which will allow to display more detailed metrics on load tests (implemented and executed by Jmeter)

 ## Les métriques à afficher:
 - Nom du Sampler utilisé pour le test de charge